LifeDesignStudio/privacy-policy/README.md

-# Privacy Policy for Album Art Gallery
+# Privacy Policy for Album Arts Gallery

   Last updated: March 29, 2026

-  Album Art Gallery ("the App") is developed by Yoshi (Life Design).
+  Album Arts Gallery ("the App") is developed by Yoshi (Life Design).
 This policy explains how the App handles your information.

   ## Data Collection
   The App does not collect, store, or transmit any personal data.